dan1oo/ConvergentGrocery/README.md

 # ConvergentGrocery - Sustainable shopping at your fingertips!

-To get the app to run,
+To get the app to run, <br>
-#Run the following commands :
+Run the following commands : <br>
-#pip install serial
+pip install serial<br>
-#pip install openai
+pip install openai <br>
-#pip install openfoodfacts
+pip install openfoodfacts <br>

-#npx expo install
+npx expo install <br>
-#npx expo install react-native-circular-progress-indicator
+npx expo install react-native-circular-progress-indicator <br>
-#npx expo install react-native-svg
+npx expo install react-native-svg <br> <br>

-#on line 31 in barcodescanner.js, replace the IP address with your IP address to test locally.
+on line 31 in barcodescanner.js, replace the IP address with your IP address to test locally. <br>
-#To find your IP address on Mac, run "ipconfig getifaddr en0"
+To find your IP address on Mac, run "ipconfig getifaddr en0" <br>
-#To find your IP address on Windows, run  "ipconfig"
+To find your IP address on Windows, run  "ipconfig" <br>